Monday April 16, 2018

 - Rechargeable battery with up to six hours of continuous use

 - 455 nm blue light for bacteria and wound management.

-Despite its popularity, pet laser treatment is not offered at all veterinary practices, so doing so can help you have a competitive advantage while helping your pet patients feel pain relief faster.
-For more information about LLLT in veterinary medicine, you can download The Veterinary Pillars Paper.
+Despite its popularity, pet laser treatment is not offered at all veterinary practices, so providing this service to your clientele can give you a competitive advantage while helping your pet patients feel pain relief faster.
+For more information about laser therapy in veterinary medicine, request The Veterinary Pillars Paper.